farbluuu/farbluuu/README.md

 ---

 ### 👨‍💻 About Me
-I’m a **Software Developer** with about **3 years of experience** working on various enterprise projects.
-My daily work mainly involves **React.js** and **Next.js**, and lately, I’ve been spending more time with **AEM 6.5**.

-I really enjoy the process of building components and seeing them come to life.
-Right now, I’m just focused on getting better at what I do—whether it’s refining my code or practicing my English.

-*"Trying to survive daily tasks.
-Thanks GOD, I'm alive. — Full-stack Explorer"*
+I’m a Software Developer with 3+ years of experience building web applications in enterprise environments.

+My main focus is on React.js and Next.js, where I specialize in building scalable, maintainable, and high-performance UI components.

+I enjoy turning ideas into real products and continuously improving my engineering skills.
+Currently, I’m expanding into backend and DevOps to better understand systems end-to-end.

+"Always learning.
+Always improving."

 ---